Job Title: Associate Professor, Recording Arts

-Leslie Gaston-Bird is an Associate Professor of Recording Arts at the University of Colorado Denver.
+Leslie Gaston-Bird is a former Associate Professor of Recording Arts at the University of Colorado Denver.
 From 2013-2015 she served as Chair of the Department of Music and Entertainment Industry Studies.
-She is currently leading a group of recording arts students in a study abroad course in Berlin (May 18 - June 2).
-Last year she led a group in England which you can read about at http://meisuk.blogspot.co.uk/.
+She is recently led a group of recording arts students in a study abroad course in England and Italy which included the 2018 AES Convention in Milan.
+Last year she led a group in Berlin, Germany which you can read about at meisdeutschland.blogspot.com.

 Gaston, L. et al (2014) Case study: University Recording Arts Program seeks to Educate, Engage and Recruit High School Students.
 Convention Paper TBA.
 137th Convention of the Audio Engineering Society.
 Los Angeles.